 - Can you tell us how was the workflow between you guys and Studio LAN, and the overall production schedule?

 Hero: Overall, it was pretty much the same type of relationship as normal in house studios, the workflow is the same although the subjects might be different, in this case, the ‘Web gen’ animators.
 The only thing that might be a bit different about the work process is that we communicate mostly on the internet.

-Since I also have worked other projects outside of the connection with Studio LAN, I noticed some differences between the two.
-When I do outsource work independently, I get engaged in talking with the (outsource) studio’s staffs – director and production manager.
-The director explains to me directly about what is going on in the storyboard as well as answer any questions I may have.
+Since I also have worked on other projects outside of the connection with Studio LAN, I noticed some differences between the two.
+When I do outsource work independently, I get engaged in talking with the (outsource) studio’s staff – director and production manager.
+The director explains to me directly about what is going on in the storyboard as well as answers any questions I may have.
 (Of course, this is only possible if one can speak Japanese or with an interpreter present.)

 As for the schedule, we are notified beforehand before we accept an offer of an outsourcing project. sometimes if the schedule is too tight, then we have to decline the offer.
 So when there are multiple offers, it is more likely that we will accept the offer that has a better schedule.

 - Since for some of you, it was your debut in the anime industry, what were the biggest difficulties you faced in adapting to an unfamiliar environment?
 Were you already familiar with the Japanese production methods, anything drastically different in the way you worked?

 Julian B: I wasn’t familiar with Japanese production methods so I had to learn how to write out x sheets and stuff.
 I probably still have a lot to learn.
 Luckily the other animators here helped me out.

 Ryan White: I’ve been doing anime for a little while, but this was for sure still very educational for me.
 My first debut was on “To Be Heroine”, and I struggled a lot on that show.